-I had an interesting conversation with a young woman from a Journalism class a few weeks ago who asked to interview me about Confined Animal Feeding Operations (CAFO) in livestock production, specifically environmental concerns.
+I had an interesting conversation with a young woman from a Journalism class a few weeks ago who asked to interview me about Confined Animal Feeding Operations (CAFO) in livestock production, specifically the environmental impacts of cattle feedlots.
 A Meat Science professor had recommended me since I have spent most of my life acquainted with cattle feeding – my family took care of more than 12,000 head of cattle per year and sent most to the feedlots of Texas and Oklahoma – and I have worked for the two largest cattle feeding companies in the country.

 Government has a heavy role in AFO/CAFOs for the purpose of environmental regulations.
-AFOs must prevent any air or water pollution, no discharge (run off) is allowed, buffer zones must be observed, and nutrient management plans must be specified.
-View this guide from Missouri Department of Natural Resources for more information on guidelines and classification of AFOs.
+AFOs must prevent any air or water pollution, no discharge (runoff) is allowed, buffer zones must be observed, and nutrient management plans must be specified.
+View this guide from the Missouri Department of Natural Resources for more information on guidelines and classification of AFOs.

 These regulations make sense because we (farmers) want to be good stewards of the land and our resources.
-By having guidelines as a place to start on how to manage the impact of having so many animals in one place, and it defines a level of accountability for everyone across the board.
+Having guidelines as a place to start on how to manage the environmental impacts of cattle feedlots and having so many animals in one place defines a level of accountability for everyone across the board.
 From a small, family AFO to the largest operation, we are all held accountable by the same standard when it comes to environmental impact.

 There are other environmental impacts controlled by regulations (air quality, noise, smell), but these above are the main areas where I have experience.
 The same goes for poultry, pork, and other livestock farms classified as CAFOs.
 If you want to learn more, many NRCS and USDA websites contain detailed information.

-Bottom line, CAFOs are a method of livestock production that has developed because of market and supply demand.
+The bottom line, CAFOs are a method of livestock production that has developed because of market and supply-demand.
 We have a growing global population and decreased amount of land available for food production.
 For those who cannot afford locally sourced, small-scale, niche food production larger scale food production provides viable options.

 What questions do you have about cattle feedlots?
 I’m addressing your concerns in my Ask A Farmer series.
 Leave a comment or use this contact form.

-We do care about being stewards of our environment and resources, animal welfare and proper handling.
+We do care about being stewards of our environment and resources, animal welfare, and proper handling.
 You do not have to agree.
 All I ask is that you respect my opinion.
-If you have concerns about how food is produced in CAFOs systems, take time to approach the conversation with an open mind, ask questions of someone with hands-on experience, and learn more about it.
+If you have concerns about how food is produced in CAFO systems, take time to approach the conversation with an open mind, ask questions of someone with hands-on experience, and learn more about it.